architecture-building-systems/CityEnergyAnalyst/docs/how-to-use-github.rst

 Github Desktop Workflow
 -----------------------
-Github desktop is a handy user interface for tracking and merging local alterations to the remote repository.
+`Github desktop <https://desktop.github.com/>`_ is a handy user interface for tracking and merging local alterations to the remote repository.
+ For more information and visual walk-through, please check out the `Github desktop guides <https://help.github.com/desktop/guides/>`_.

 When addressing an issue raised in Zenhub, it is important to note the following processes:

 Git pull and branching
 ^^^^^^^^^^^^^^^^^^^^^^